tangshuang/tyshemo/docs/meta.md

     const b = this.b
     return a + '' + b
   },
+  // optional, calculate value when init and the dependencies change, almost like activate, the difference is that, activate will trigger the fields which depend on current field, accept will not trigger, so you should use activate at first and only use accept when needed. accept() {
+    const a = this.a
+    const b = this.b
+    return a + '' + b
+  },

   // optional, when passed, `set` action will return prev value if not pass type checking
   // notice: `default` and result of `compute` should match type,